m1gwings/summaries/ml/linear-regression.md

 - **Proof**: maybe one day, I don't know calculus of variations YET! (: D)

 **Important remark**: even though we want to minimize the expected loss $\mathbb{E}[L]$, we can't compute it.
 Indeed, in order to compute $\mathbb{E}[L]$, we need to know $p(\underline{x}, t)$.
 But, if we knew $p(\underline{x}, t)$ the problem would be solved: we know the analytic expression of the function that minimizes the expected loss for a given loss function (according to the previous theorems), and we can compute it from $p(\underline{x}, t)$.
 Indeed, in ML problems, $p(\underline{x}, t)$ is never known.
 The only thing that we can do is try to estimate the expected loss of a given model from the available training data-set.
 Usually we look for the model in the chosen hypothesis space that minimizes such estimate.
 Anyway, we've to always keep in mind that what we're minimizing is an empirical estimate, but what we want to minimize is the (_ideal_) expected loss.
-The two things does not necessarily coincide (of course), and this mismatch is the core problem with which ML has to deal.
+The two minimizations do not necessarily coincide (of course), and this mismatch is the core problem with which ML has to deal.

 The last theorems and the remark allow us to characterize three **different approaches to regression**.